EllaChang/MicroELI/README.md

 # MicroELI

 Micro ELI (English Language Interpreter) takes in an input sentence and outputs its conceptual dependency (CD) form.
 BABEL takes in a CD form and outputs natural language sentences of the same meaning.
+Micro SAM (Script Applier Mechanism) matches stories to scripts (templates for stereotypical social situations).

 ## How to Run